On Unitary Monodromy of Second-Order Ordinary Differential Equations: Estimating the Eigenvalues of Heun and Darboux Operators

-\end{conjecture} \begin{remark*} This estimate is a special case of the more general WKB approximation~\cite{hall2013quantum,simon2015comprehensive}; notably, a similar approach was applied to a generalization of our setting by Gaiotto et al.~\cite{gaiotto2011wallcrossinghitchinsystemswkb}. \end{remark*} The claim of this first conjecture is somewhat weaker than that of~\cite[Conj.~1]{beukers2007unitary}.
-Namely, it does not make any claim that each lattice point in $\ovl{\Lambda}$ must be associated to an eigenvalue of the Heun operator, or that such an eigenvalue (if it exists) must be unique; rather, it only claims that, \emph{if} we know \emph{a priori} that a Heun eigenvalue lies near a given lattice point, \emph{then} it should be offset by the predicted asymptotic formula.
+\end{conjecture} The claim of this first conjecture is somewhat weaker than that of Conjecture~\ref{conj:beukers}.
+Namely, it does not make any claim that each lattice point in $\ovl{\Lambda}$ must be associated to a unique eigenvalue of the Heun operator; rather, it only claims that, if we know \emph{a priori} that a Heun eigenvalue lies near a given lattice point, then it should be offset by the predicted asymptotic formula.

-In general, this is all one should expect from the sort of asymptotic argument used to justify Conjecture~\ref{prop:asymptoticlattice}; the WKB approximation is not generally expected to converge to a precise answer, but it may provide an estimate of possible error in nearby solutions.
+In general, this is all one should expect from the sort of asymptotic argument used to justify Conjectures~\ref{conj:beukers} and~\ref{prop:asymptoticlattice}; the WKB approximation is not generally expected to converge to a precise answer, but it may provide an estimate of possible error for nearby solutions.
 One might then expect that, depending on the Heun equation, certain lattice points may have two or more associated eigenvalues, or none at all.
-On the other hand, by providing a rigorous proof in a particular case, Beukers also suggests that the following, stronger claim may be true: \begin{conjecture} There is a value $R>0$, possibly depending on the parameters $(m_0,m_1,m_2,m_3)$, such that for any $\ell_0 \in \frac{2\pi}{\Delta}\overline{\Lambda}$ with $|\ell_0|>R$, a unique accessory parameter $B'$ exists such that $|B'-\ell_0^2|\leq \ell_0$ and such that the Darboux equation carries a single-valued, real-analytic solution.
+On the other hand, by providing a rigorous proof of Conjecture~\ref{conj:beukers} in the particular case $m_0=1$, Beukers also suggests that the following, stronger claim may be true: \begin{conjecture} There is a value $R>0$, possibly depending on the parameters $(m_0,m_1,m_2,m_3)$, such that for any $\ell_0 \in \frac{2\pi}{\Delta}\overline{\Lambda}$ with $|\ell_0|>R$, a unique accessory parameter $B'$ exists such that $|B'-\ell_0^2|\leq \ell_0$ and such that the Darboux equation carries a single-valued, real-analytic, even solution.
 Moreover, $B'$ satisfies the asymptotic estimate given by Conjecture~\ref{prop:asymptoticlattice}. \end{conjecture}